 Single surviving sketch found in Isla Mujeres, Mexico - 1991.
 Charcoal on Linen.
 Housed at Sotheby’s, London

-In the early 1980’s Noy enjoyed moderate fame as a journeyman goalkeeper in the Peruvian soccer league (PSL).
+• Miscellaneous: Beyond writing, Noy had a stint in the early 1980s as a journeyman goalkeeper in the Peruvian soccer league (PSL),

-A shared love of Noy has united a worldwide community of fans and scholars, young and old.
-Now celebrating over one million copies.
+A shared love of Noy’s literature and cultural impact has united a worldwide community of fans and scholars, young and old.
+Now celebrating over 1.75 million copies.

 It is Noy that stands upon the mountain.
 Lord of the pen, king of the fist.